 TIoTA conceived the E-Mobility Challenge to spur the development and commercialization of the emerging marketplace for e-mobility.
 The competition will leverage the ecosystem of services that already exists for electric vehicles (EVs) in Europe.
 The primary vehicle selected for the challenge is a Jaguar I-PACE, provided by Bosch.
 Participants are invited to work on the I-PACE but can submit entries for any EV.

-The winning entry will provide the most innovative solution that enables the EV to discover charging stations, pay for electricity, discover additional services, and receive a single invoice at the end.
+The winning entry will provide the most innovative solution that exemplifies by PACE by enabling the Jaguar to discover charging stations, pay for electricity, discover additional services, and receive a single invoice at the end.

 We strongly encourage all entrants to plan a media promotion that tracks all of your Jaguar-related activities for the duration of the PACE Tour.
 We encourage you to prepare a short presentation that describes your solution, and to have a short demo ready in time for the conclusion of the Challenge which will be staged at Bosch Connected World, May 15th and 16th.

 It’s important to keep in mind that the Challenge is not focused on who wins, but on who participates.
 Our goal is to help you create solutions that you can successfully bring to market.
 To get the most mileage out of the Challenge, we encourage you to promote and publicize your Challenge Journey.

 Competitors will be required to design and implement their software/hardware systems on the car, on the charger network, and in the cloud.
 Each entrant will develop an overall reference architecture for their specific solutions.